Chenghua Gu, Ph.D.

 - Gu Lab

-Neurovascular biology is a relatively young field and very little is currently known.
-In order to elucidate the functional aspects of neurovascular interactions, such as the mechanisms underlying the coupling between neural activity and vascular dynamics or BBB formation and tightness, we must first understand and characterize the anatomical aspects of the neurovascular interactions.
+Neurovascular biology is a relatively young field and much is to be discovered.
+In order to elucidate the functional aspects of neurovascular interactions, such as the mechanisms underlying the coupling between neural activity and vascular patterning and dynamics, as well as the blood brain barrier formation and tightness, we must first understand and characterize the anatomical aspects of the neurovascular interactions.
 These basic characterizations and molecular identifications will provide important tools and premise for functional studies.
-Therefore my lab’s past and current research can be divided into two general directions- the mechanisms underlying the anatomical aspect of the neurovascular interactions, and the functional aspect of the neurovascular interactions.
-Using a combination of mouse genetics, cell biology, biochemistry, and imaging techniques, our research program currently explores 4 topics
+Therefore my lab’s past and current research can be divided into two general directions- the mechanisms underlying the anatomical aspect of the neurovascular interactions, and the functional aspects of these interactions.
+Using a combination of mouse genetics, cell biology, biochemistry, and various imaging techniques, our research program explores 4 questions:

-(3) What are the mechanisms underlying the cross-talk between neural activity and vascular dynamics?
+(2) What are the mechanisms underlying the cross-talk between neural activity and vascular structure and dynamics?

 Neuropilin-1 functions as a VEGFR2 co-receptor to guide developmental angiogenesis independent of ligand binding.
 September 22, 2014. eLife.Link to Abstract